GhostKX/Sport-Types/README.md

-# School Management System
+# Sport Types Management System

-A Python-based command-line school management system to manage class assignments.
-This system allows you to add, delete, edit, and display class details, including class number, letter, and room number.
+A Python-based command-line system to manage a collection of sport types.
+This system allows you to add, delete, edit, and display sport types from a predefined list of valid sports.

 ## Features

-- **Class Management**:
+- **Sport Management**:
-  - Add new classes and assign them to rooms.
+  - Add new sports to the list.
-  - Delete existing class records by class number, letter, and room number.
+  - Delete existing sports from the list.
-  - Edit class details (class number, letter, and room number).
+  - Edit sport types by replacing one with another.
-  - Display all current classes with their details.
+  - Display all current sports in the system.

-- **Room Availability Check**:
+- **Sport Type Validation**:
-  - Prevent assigning a class to a room that is already occupied.
+  - Ensure only valid sport types can be added, based on a predefined list of supported sports.

 - **User-Friendly Interface**:
-  - Easy-to-follow, interactive menu for managing school classes.
+  - An interactive and easy-to-follow menu for managing sport types.

 ## Requirements